Football clubs

 1933 - 1934

-TTimpsons was a coach company who had branches in Hastings, Woolwich and Lee Green.
-A team was established for local employees who competed in the Hastings League for one season; the home ground was reported to be situated at St Helens Road.
+Timpsons was a coach company with branches in Hastings, Woolwich and Lee Green.
+A football team was established for local employees and competed in the Hastings League for one season.
+Their home ground was reported to be situated on St Helens Road.

 Trinity United